tubchild2/DND_obsidian_vault/Obsidian Vault/Worldbuilding/Things/Nethrium.md

 	- It's true structure is beyond our plane of reality.
 	- Can flex spacetime.
 	- Impossibly dense, leading to perfect energy distribution.
 I.E. indestructible and heat-resistant.
 	- The only known material capable of interacting with [[Caldwell's Field]].
-When boiled, it opens a tiny gateway.
-To open a sizeable one, you'd need several cubic feet of the stuff.

 # ETC:
 - Worth: ~2.853 million credits / gram